yassinejaoudi/CPS570/assignments/asg1/Readme.md

 * :heavy_check_mark: Include this one if its done

-:rotating_light: Choosing within the output and logic function as the other functions are either already implemented or are a quick fix just to split the work fairly.
+:rotating_light::rotating_light::rotating_light: Choose 4 or 5 within the output and logic function as the other functions are either already implemented or are a quick fix just to split the work fairly.

 | **Function**  | **Points**  | **Break down**  | **Item**  | **Samantha** | **Samuel** | **Yassine** |